Central Victoria (Kyneton Vic)

 Dr Kathleen Olive

 Start the ADFAS year at Cope-Williams Contemporary Art Centre over a light lunch with wine, followed by a lecture by Sydney academic researcher, writer and Italian arts expert, Dr Kathleen Olive.
-Dr Olive’s subject will be the influence of the Italian Renaissance on Europe’s Lowland Countries.
+Dr Olive’s talk traces the influence of Low Country artists on Italian painters such as Antonello da Messina, Piero della Francesca, Botticelli and Ghirlandaio, arguing that Italian painting after the Renaissance could not have looked the same without it.

 Puccini Opera Arias